Errata for the 1997 Southern Fandom Confederation Handbook & History

 Section 2.
 Paragraph 1.
 The voting membership of DSC shall choose the location and committee of the DSC to be held in the calendar year two years after the current DSC.
 Voting shall be by ballot cast at the current DSC.
 Counting of all votes shall be the responsibility of the DSC committee, using the preferential ballot system as it is used in site selection voting for the World Science Fiction Convention.

 Section 2.
 Paragraph 2.
 A committee shall be listed on the ballot if it submits to the current DSC, by 6:00 PM on Friday of the current DSC, the following: a list of committee officers, a contract or letter of agreement with a facility adequate to hold the DSC, and a statement that the committee agrees to abide by these rules.
 A committee may bid any site in the states of Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, and Virginia.
+A site shall be ineligible if it is within one hundred (100) miles of the site at which selection occurs, unless the site is the only bid submitted to the administering committee.

 Section 3.
 Paragraph 1.
 Any proposal to amend this constitution shall require two-thirds vote of all the votes cast on the question at the DSC meeting held at two successive DSCs.